CompEphys-team/DroSort/README.md

 * -2 unknown cluster identified in "cluster_identification.py".
 Only when sssort ends at 3 clusters.

 ### Templates
+A 2 dimensional array with the spikes waveforms (n_spikes, w_spike).
+The reference in SpikeInfo['id'] matches each the order in this matrix

 ## 1. Spike detection
 This is run by "templates_extraction.py"